 - Runny nose, sneezing, and watery eyes

 - Increased breathing and heart rate

 - Sudden bouts of weakness

 While many of these symptoms resemble those caused by illnesses of some sort, they are unlikely to be written off as illness, especially if no co-workers are sick or no co-workers later get sick.
 Also, the presence of these symptoms at almost exactly the same time that a drug test is scheduled is a relatively clear indicator that an individual temporarily quit a drug just to pass a test.

-Between the fact that these symptoms are pretty clear indicators of drug use and the fact that they are pretty unpleasant as well, it is simply more efficient to enroll in a drug rehabilitation program than to try to temporarily quit Oxycodone in order to pass a drug test.
+Between the fact that these symptoms are pretty clear indicators of drug use and the fact that they are pretty unpleasant as well, it is simply more efficient to enroll in a drug rehabilitation program than to try to temporarily quit this medication in order to pass a drug test.